About Our Town

 Exploring the Local Wineries

 Murrumbateman is renowned for its cool climate wines and there are more than 20 wineries in close proximity to the town.
 Many of them are listed on the Makers of Murrumbateman website makersofmurrumbateman.org.au which also includes information about local chocolate makers, guest houses and a honey and mead maker.
-A new winery trail has been built linking some of the closer vineyards to the village.
+The winery trail links some of the closer vineyards to Murrumbateman village.
 Visitors can walk or cycle along this trail.

 Historic Buildings